fawazahmed0/quran-api/README.md

 - Please help by adding new translations to this repo, you can share me the translation [here](https://github.com/fawazahmed0/quran-api/issues/new "here")

 or
-- Read [Contribute](https://github.com/fawazahmed0/quran-api/blob/1/CONTRIBUTING.md "Contribute") to add the translation directly to this repo
+- Read [Contribute](https://github.com/fawazahmed0/quran-api/blob/1/CONTRIBUTING.md "Contribute") to add/update the translation directly to this repo

 ### Help Needed: